6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 - Redesign settled architecture absent a genuine, evidenced defect — a preference or stylistic reopening is not sufficient cause.
 - Silently change an approved decision.
 - Confuse documentation consistency (the Handbook and the code agree) with implementation correctness (the code is actually right) — these are different checks and both are required.
+- Treat an approved but unsynchronized document as canonical.
+- Treat a working Codespace, local branch, or prior session as canonical GitHub state without confirming synchronization.
 - Allow governance process to consume disproportionate effort relative to product progress, or become an end in itself.
 - Create process for the sake of process, where no real risk is being mitigated.